Start9Labs/documentation/README.md

 Run: `sphinx-autobuild source build/html` to activate a live-reload environment on `localhost:8000`.

-To run in development mode when actively changing js/css files run: `sphinx-autobuild source build/html source/_static/js/main.js source/_static/default.css`. this will auto-load with changes to noted files.
+To run in development mode when actively changing js/css files run: `sphinx-autobuild source build/html source/_static/js/main.js source/_static/default.css`.
+This will auto reload with changes to noted files.

 The main configuration file for this project is located at `./source/conf.py`.